Outcome: Intuitive, Low-Jargon, Support-Forward Drag & Drop Builder

 Saved users time in creating and updating prerequisite information

-Designing Cross-Functionally and Centred on User Research
+Designing with Constraints and Centred on Research Findings

 Customer feedback from earlier research, including input from Philippine Airlines and Fiji Airways, had consistently called for a drag-and-drop approach.
 This redesign is the first implementation of that idea, offering a more visual way to manage prerequisite logic.